List of England Test cricket records: Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 (Note: In 2017, The Laws of Cricket were amended, reducing the methods of dismissals from ten to nine, with handled the ball now covered as part of obstructing the field.)
 A fair catch is defined as a fielder catching the ball, from a legal delivery, fully within the field of play without it bouncing when the ball has touched the striker's bat or glove holding the bat.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

-Joe Root holds the record for the most catches in Test cricket by a non-wicket-keeper with 213.
+Joe Root holds the overall record for the most catches in Test cricket by a non-wicket-keeper.